Welcome to Week 3 Start ‘Em, Sit ‘Em.

 Dalton Schultz – Was a little more limited than usual last week while nursing a minor ankle injury.
 Schultz’s route share dipped slightly from 76% to 69% from Week 1 to 2.
 He’s fifth on the team in targets (6) behind Collins, Dell, Diggs, and Mixon.

-Jordan Addison – Didn’t practice again on Wednesday after missing Week 2.
+Jordan Addison – Will not play again after missing Week 2.
 It has been a rough start for the second-year Vikings receiver.
 Addison suffered another ankle sprain in Week 1 – this time, it was to his right foot.
 Addison missed practice time in August due to a left ankle sprain.

 Stash ‘Em